 Eviscerating, technophobic take-downs seep from my finger-tips with a viscosity that is, quite frankly, gross to the point of sensual intrigue.

-I’m riffing on a level that is frickin’ sublime until I’m undone by a stray Google search that coldly and callously sets in motion a chain of events which end with me realising I’ve been mistaking Generative AI for Artificial General Intelligence.
+I’m riffing on a level that is frickin’ sublime.
+Until I’m undone by a stray Google search that coldly and callously sets in motion a chain of events which end with me realising I’ve been mistaking Generative AI for Artificial General Intelligence.

 Yikes.

 I backspace 2000 words in blind fury.
-Here I am, thinking the Ayahuasca-addled, Great Automatic Grammatizator is four OpenAI updates away from gaining sentience and plugging us all into the Matrix.
+Here I am, thinking the Ayahuasca-addled, Great Automatic Grammatizator of ChatGPT is four OpenAI updates away from gaining sentience and plugging us all into the Matrix.
 I’d lapped up the shiny, chrome Kool-Aid.
 A faux pas destined to haunt me as ghoulishly as the time I loudly mispronounced a word I’d only ever seen written in a room full of my literary peers at one of the most prestigious libraries in Britain.

 I’ve been saying “high-per-bowl” for like, two decades.
 Oh, well.